At a Glance

 Sometimes, just listening to a user describe their experience can let you know if they're the right fit.

 Screeners based on familiarity with a product

 One of the most common kinds of screener questions that researchers use is capturing users' level of familiarity with a product or a brand.
 Sometimes they need fresh users to test out a new tutorial for their app.
 Other times they are looking for insight from their most frequent users.

-Whatever the case, you don't want to ask point-blank if users fit the mold; people are naturally inclined to say yes, just to please you!
-Instead, ask users to indicate their familiarity, and then define the different levels of familiarity.
+Whatever the case, you don't want to ask point-blank if users fit the mold; people are naturally inclined to say yes just to please you!
+Instead, ask users to indicate their familiarity and then define the different levels of understanding.

-Similar rules apply for the related—and equally popular—frequency-of-use screener.
-As with experience levels, it's important to define frequency in solid terms, not just "rarely”, “sometimes”, “often”, etc.
+Similar rules apply to the related—and equally popular—frequency-of-use screener.
+As with experience levels, it's essential to define frequency in solid terms, not just "rarely," “sometimes," “often," etc.

-Another common screener related to frequency of use might have to do with how recently a user has participated in a certain activity.
-For example, many e-commerce product researchers prefer to hear from users who purchase items online fairly often, and many travel product researchers want to hear from those who are planning a trip within the next year.
+Another common screener related to the frequency of use might have to do with how recently a user has participated in a specific activity.
+For example, many e-commerce product researchers prefer to hear from users who purchase items online often, and many travel product researchers want to hear from those planning a trip within the following year.

 Another occasion when multiple screeners might be needed to reveal a single characteristic would be when you need users within a particular occupation.